|Title||THE PUNISHING SIGNAL|

 |Purbali Mukherjee||FCB India||co-ordination|

 |Arushi Phillips||FCB India||Coporate Communication Manager|

-Mumbai Police has been fighting excessive honking for decades now.
-After exhausting almost all the classic deterrents; this time they did something different to change this behaviour.
-And they did so with a touch of humour.
+Excessive honking on the roads was a civic problem that Mumbai Police was grappling with.
+They tried all the “classic” ways to stop this strain of traffic indiscipline.
+Now, they did something different to change the behaviour.
+They did so with a touch of humour, instead of the "stick".
 Instead of punishing the perps for reckless honking with fines etc., they had the traffic signals do it.
-If honking decibels crossed 85 dB, the countdown timer at the signal would reset.
+If honking decibels crossed 85 dB, the countdown timer would reset.
 Making the Red stay longer, and the impatient motorists wait more.
 While they waited, interactive OOH displays linked to the signal pushed messages LIVE, highlighting their bad behaviour with a wink and a smile.
-And made them exercise restraint while honking if they wanted the signal to turn green.
-While this generated instant results, a video of these signals was tweeted by the Mumbai Police to generate maximum conversation and awareness.
+And made them exercise restraint while honking, if they wanted the signal to turn green.
+A video of these signals was tweeted by the Mumbai Police in order to generate maximum conversation and awareness.